• Skip to primary navigation

 Defrosting Cold Cases was selected by Feedspot’s panelist as one of the Top 50 Police Blogs on the web.
 It reached #13.
 Feedspot is a modern RSS reader.
 Being included in this list means a lot to me.
 There are many crime sites and blogs on the web.
 To stand out isn’t easy.
 Being included in these […]

-Filed Under: Miscellaneous Tagged With: Feedspot
+Filed Under: Unsolved Tagged With: Feedspot

 Three Wrongful Convictions in the news